 5. Pamper yourself at a resort

 If you want to avoid the chaos of Kuta, head to Nusa Dua in southern Bali.
 Here you will find luxury hotels, shopping, water-based activities, and the international convention center.
 There are some great values to be had in this area, like the oceanfront four-star Grand Aston Bali Beach Resort.
+And here are some more luxury hotels in Bali.

 For peace and quiet, the islands off the coast of Bali have private resorts where you can spend a relaxing day.
 I highly recommend Bali Hai Beach Club on Lembongan Island!